FunkyFr3sh/petool/README.md

  - `patch`  - apply a patch set from the .patch section
  - `setdd`  - set any DataDirectory in PE header
  - `setvs`  - set VirtualSize for a section
+ - `setc`   - set Characteristics for a section
  - `export` - export section data as raw binary
  - `import` - dump the import table as assembly
  - `re2obj` - convert the resource section into COFF object